Chipotle Corn Salsa Recipe

 A fresh blend of spicy peppers, sweet white kernels, red onion, cilantro, and citrus juice is all you need to make this roasted chili corn salsa!

-It’s the perfect copycat recipe for the restaurant version of this delicious topping.
+It’s the perfect recipe to make copycat Chipotle corn salsa right at home.
 Plus, there’s an easy shortcut that allows you to have it on the table in no time.

 Try more homemade versions of your favorites from Chipotle Mexican Grill!
-I have recipes for the carnitas and the scrumptiously tender barbacoa!
+I have recipes for their carnitas and scrumptiously tender barbacoa!

 Serving Suggestions